sepses/slogert/README.md

 We manually build a background knowledge graph for our evaluation purpose.
 The idea is that later on, we should be able to automatically generate such background knowledge based on network topology and other information that we can gather from domain experts.

-The knowledge should contains additional *context* information about the observed log data, e.g., temporal relations between persons, users and devices represented in log data.
+The knowledge should contain additional *context* information about the observed log data, e.g., temporal relations between persons, users and devices represented in log data.
 For now, however, we just provided examples using RDF star representation.

 **Output**:  `data/A4_background-KG/ns-slogert.ttls`: OTTR instances